jhe2/gmu/README.txt

 width or not.
 If it is set to "never" the title never scrolls, even if it does not fit into the display's width.

-* CPUCLock

-This option can be set to either "default" or "reduced".
-When set to "reduced" Gmu lowers the cpu frequency to increase the battery lifetime.
-You might want to turn of the display backlight to increase it further.
-To do that you can either turn on hold manually or select a display power off time-out to automatically turn of the backlight after a given time.
-Look at the "SecondsUntilBacklightPowerOff" option for details.
-In reduced CPU clock mode some module formats may not work properly.
-If you want to play such files and experience dropouts please use the normal mode (default).
-The CPUClock option is not supported on every hardware supported by Gmu.
-Also, this option is deprecated.
-The operating system should take care of CPU clock speed, rather than the applications changing clock speed on their own.
-This feature was introduced on the GP2X where the OS was not able to change the CPU clock on its own.

 * BacklightPowerOnOnTrackChange

 This option can be set to either "yes" or "no".
 When set